dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/_index.md

 date: 2023-03-28T08:28:16-05:00
 type: docs
 Description: >
-  Bamboo Payouts is a reliable, scalable, and automated solution that operates across LATAM producing high-standard processing for merchants that attend to their necessity.
+  Bamboo Payouts is a reliable, scalable, and automated solution that operates across LATAM producing high-standard processing for merchants that attend to their necessities.
 weight: 10
 ---

-## Why using Bamboo Payouts?
+## Why use Bamboo Payouts?
 Dispersing funds to third parties in Latin American markets is complex.
 It involves having connections with banks in each country and several legal considerations.

 The current model has been a restriction for businesses that do not have local operations and want to pay third parties from other countries.

-Bamboo Payouts offers you a payment system to allow mass transfers to third parties, using API or dashboard, with updates on the status of transactions and notifications via e-mail to the you and your third parties.
+Bamboo Payouts offers you a payment system to allow mass transfers to third parties, using API or the dashboard, with updates on the status of transactions and notifications via e-mail to you and your third parties.

 ## How does Bamboo Payouts work?
-Using Bamboo Payouts, you can easily disburse the funds settled your account to local beneficiary accounts.
-The following image explains briefly the process.
+Using Bamboo Payouts, you can efficiently disburse the funds settled in your account to local beneficiary accounts.
+The following image briefly explains the process.

 ![Concepts](/assets/Payouts/Payouts1_en.png)

-You can configure the Payout fee to be assumed by you or by the payee.
+You can configure the Payout fee to be assumed by you or the payee.
 For more information about pricing, and activation of the services, [contact our local experts](https://bamboopaymentsystems.com/#contact-form-principal).

 ## Benefits
-* Our solution was created by industry experts.
+* Industry experts created our solution.
-* ***Coverage*** - our services is in 7 countries and counting!.
+* ***Coverage*** - our service is in 7 countries and counting!
-* ***Flexibility*** -  Connect easy using our API.
+* ***Flexibility*** -  Connect easily using our API.
 * We offer alternative Payouts transfers, as Nequi in Colombia.
-* Using the The payout fee can be assumed either by you or your payee.
+* The payout fee can be assumed either by you or your payee.

 ## Coverage